HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Plant's For Sale Online

-This is becoming an increasingly common way to buy.
+An online plant shop is an increasingly common way to buy.
 It's quick, convenient and a fantastic way to get hold of rare or hard to find house plants.
 The clear disadvantage is that you are buying "blind" you have no idea what the actual plant they're packing up and sending to you actually looks like.

 • The best place to quickly find rare or unusual houseplants.